• Skip to main content

 Baking soda: Baking soda is another component of the fizziness you see in bath bombs.
 Baking soda is a weak base that reacts with the weak acid that is citric acid.

 Epsom salt: While not a necessary ingredient for the fizzy reaction that takes place in bath bombs, epsom salts adds some wonderful healing power to a bath ritual.
-It adds calming magnesium, soothes aches and pains in your muscles and softens the skin.
+It adds calming magnesium, soothes aches and pains in your muscles, and softens the skin.

-Dried rose petals: Not only do rose petals make your bath bombs and your bath look pretty, they contribute a wonderful scent and skin-soothing properties.
+Dried rose petals: Not only do rose petals make your bath bombs and your bath look pretty, they also contribute a wonderful scent and skin-soothing properties.

 Dried calendula flowers: Calendula is the ultimate ally when it comes to skin health.
 It can heal and soothe a variety of skin conditions and also adds a wonderful subtly earthy and floral scent that greatly complements the rose.